 On the new moon of January 28th, the year of the Fire Rooster begins.
 This year is going to be passionate and action-packed, and is an opportunity to focus on your personal development in your inner world as well as the world at large.
 Though there will be lots to bring into balance this year, it’s also an amazing year for truly following your heart’s desire.
 This is a time to invest in your own strength and vitality.
 Those who focus with determination and endurance will surely see the fruits of their labor.

-Pat Lewis, a landscaper from Portland Maine, is a friend of ours who always gives us a unique gift: wild-crafted chaga mushroom.
+Pat Lewis, a landscaper from Portland Maine, is a friend of ours who always gives us a unique gift: wild-crafted chaga mushrooms.
 Working in the wilds of Maine, he often comes across this highly medicinal mushroom.
-The first time he gave us some pieces of of this dark, wood-like mushroom, we had never seen it before, and didn’t quite know what to do with it.
+The first time he gave us some pieces of this dark, wood-like mushroom, we had never seen it before and didn’t quite know what to do with it.
 However, after researching and experimenting, chaga tea has become a beloved medicine in our home.Read More›